gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 ## IP Conversations

 This is similar to the output you would get by going to [Statistics -> Conversations -> IP].
-We group by source and destination IP address and count the number of packets and the number of kiobytes in each of these *unidirectional* IP conversations.
+We group by source and destination IP address and count the number of packets and the number of kilobytes in each of these *unidirectional* IP conversations.

 ```r